Redirecting Destructive Chewing with Safe Chews

 When Will a Dog Stop Chewing on Everything?

-Dogs that receive enough exercise, mental stimulation, and safe chewing outlets naturally reduce destructive behavior over time.
+Dogs that receive enough exercise, mental stimulation, supervision, and safe chewing outlets naturally reduce destructive behavior over time.
 Chewing itself never disappears — it just becomes appropriate.

 Final Thoughts